 A multidisciplinary team dedicated to the project associating several partners

 The TopSurgeons project is led by Pr Antoine Duclos (epidemiologist and principal investigator) and Jean-Christophe Lifante (surgeon).
 This multidisciplinary project requires the combination of complementary expertise in public health, surgery, epidemiology, statistics, data and human science.
-The project is being carried out at the Health Services and Performance Research (HESPER – EA7425) Laboratory at Université Claude Bernard Lyon 1 and in collaboration with the health data services, adult surgery and occupational medicine teams at the Hospices Civils of Lyon.
+The project is being carried out at the Research on Healthcare Performance (RESHAPE – U.INSERM 1290) Laboratory at Université Claude Bernard Lyon 1 and in collaboration with the health data services, adult surgery and occupational medicine teams at the Hospices Civils of Lyon.